atreyasha/spp-explainability/docs/develop.md

         1.  add visualization of computational graph function directly to sopa torch model

-        2.  add option to increase threshold for STE to detect more distinct and sparse patterns instead of roughly half -\> call this threshold `tau`
+        2.  replace `bias_scale` argument default with 1.0 since it is used outside of the semiring, might be more descriptive to have it that way instead of `None`

+        3.  vary tau argument in grid search and use values in range from 0.25-0.75

-        3.  remove Heaviside name from STE for simplicity -\> change citation to 2013 paper which is more fundamental:
+        4.  remove Heaviside name from STE for simplicity -\> change citation to 2013 paper which is more fundamental:
             <https://arxiv.org/abs/1308.3432>

-        4.  attempt to make normalizer dynamically ignore infinities instead of expecting fixed sizes -\> could be done with a simple normalization routine
+        5.  make custom normalizer module to dynamically ignore infinities instead of expecting fixed sizes -\> requires some new code to be written and autograd must be tested

-        5.  consider using a generic function for batch minima, since this could be dependent on the semiring
+        6.  consider using a generic function for batch minima, since this could be dependent on the semiring

-        6.  change frequency of tensorboard, evaluation and model saving to update-level
+        7.  change frequency of tensorboard, evaluation and model saving to update-level

             1.  update arg parser with new arguments